khushbu-07/edx-veripass/README.md

 # edx-veripass
+Veripass - Identity verification tool

+## Overview
-This is the student verification subsystem that used in exam proctoring subsystem for the Open edX platform.
+This is the student verification subsystem.
+This Python library provides the face and ID verificarion implementation used by Open edX.

 ## Dev Installation
 To install edx-veripass: